 If you haven’t made a payment on your student loan in months, you’re not alone.
 One in four student loan borrowers are in student loan default, according to the Department of Education.
-It may be a common issue, but you don’t have to put up with it.
+Loan holders default on student loans for a variety of reasons, from being unable to make unaffordable monthly payments to simultaneously struggling with credit card bills.
+While default may be a common issue, you don’t have to put up with it.

 When you default on a loan, it means the lender can now take legal action against you.
-Your default timeline depends on the loan servicer and its terms.
-For instance, a federal loan can default after 270 days without payment, whereas a private loan can default as soon as you miss you first payment.
+While your loan will be considered delinquent from the first day after your missed payment due date, your default timeline depends on the loan servicer and its terms.
+For instance, a federal education loan can default after 270 days without payment, whereas a private student loan can default as soon as you miss your first payment.

 What to Do When You Owe

 You have options, even with a defaulted loan.
 Arrange to settle your owed debt ASAP, even if you’re not paying the entire amount at once.
 While the right plan can help you resolve the default, it’s difficult to determine that on your own.
 There are so many student loan solutions you might be eligible for.

 Student Loan Solutions that Could Get You on the Right Track

 - Income-driven repayment plans

 - Deferments and forbearance

 - Debt forgiveness